taxdown/coding-challenge/backend/junior/README.md

 ## How can I share my solution? 🔥

-I guess you used Git all the way here and made a few commits already, so how about creating a private repo and inviting us [Thomas Trujillo](https://github.com/tjtrujillo)
+I guess you used Git all the way here and made a few commits already, so how about creating a private repo and inviting us [Taxdown](https://github.com/taxdownGH)

 This way, we can review your code and have it at hand for the next step, a personal interview! 👻